Drinking water quality · 2024

 +What is the worst contaminant in Glendale-city, Water Dept., CA tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2024 report is Tce, at 61.2× the federal threshold.
-It belongs to the other family of contaminants.
+The contaminant with the highest measured value relative to its federal limit in the 2024 report is Turbidity, at 4.6× the federal threshold.
+It belongs to the physical & aggregate family of contaminants.

 +Where does the data on this page come from?